Welcome to the Gateways to Medicine and Research MS Program!

 Who should apply to the Biomedical Sciences MS?

 The BMS MS Gateways to Medicine and Research Program is designed for students interested in professional health careers or biomedical research who desire additional training, mentoring, and advising to strengthen their academic and professional credentials for admission to health professional or graduate schools, or for entry in the biomedical workforce.
 This umbrella program has two tracks based on desired outcomes.
 The Medical Track, 1-year (3 semesters) Plan B MS, provides relevant, specialized content and experiences for students interested in health professions.
 The Research Track is a 2-year Plan A MS with a research thesis that provides targeted training and research experiences on biomedical sciences.
 The mission of the Gateways MS Program is to recruit and train diverse students that upon graduation will enrich the region with their newly gained expertise.
-We anticipate these students will continue their training in regional MD or PhD programs or transition to related careers, including lab specialists, teaching, biotech industry, or other.
+We anticipate these students will continue their training in regional MD or PhD programs or transition to related careers, including lab specialists, teaching, biotech industry, or other professions.

 Is the Program open to anyone?